-2 and she could maybe have briefly examined the patient 3 and that would have been ideal best practice, but the 4 everyday practicality is that that can't happen.
-5 Q. So what you're balancing is practicalities with, if you 6 like, theoretical good practice?
-7 A. Yes.
-8 THE CHAIRMAN: In essence, there wasn't anything which was 9 so obviously wrong with Raychel at about midday that 10 Dr Butler might have been expected to do more?
+So although in theory accountability should be hierarchical in that each patient is under a consultant and that consultant's team, in practice it doesn't work like that.
+So I think in this particular case, Dr Butler was entirely -- her behaviour was entirely excusable in doing what the nurses asked her to without going into a lot of detail on a patient she didn't know.
+One could say, yes, she should have asked a few you've captured Dr Haynes' criticism there that -- I'll move on to the second point in a minute, but just to and that would have been ideal best practice, but the everyday practicality is that that can't happen.
+Q. So what you're balancing is practicalities with, if you like, theoretical good practice?
+A Ves THE CHAIRMAN: In essence, there wasn't anything which was so obviously wrong with Raychel at about midday that 10 Dr Butler might have been expected to do more?
 11 A. Well, that depends on what she was told by the nurses 12 and I know this is something else that you have 13 discussed in this inquiry.
-But if she was told by the 14 nurses that it was all straightforward, straightforward 15 post-appendicectomy, not yet drinking enough oral fluids 16 to come off the drip, surgeons are busy, please could 17 you just continue the fluids, there would have been an 18 element of trust on Dr Butler's behalf that her 19 colleagues who had written up the original infusions had 20 got the numbers right.
-One wouldn't necessarily have 21 expected her to get out a calculator and recalculate the 22 amount.
-That, I think, is reasonable, although ideally they always have done and they continue to do to this day.
-This then leads to difficult questions of responsibility and accountability, this sort of thing, not just for IV fluids but many other things as well: taking blood tests, resiting cannulas, prescribing task.
-That is how children's wards tick over.
-I think analgesia, pain relief, prescribing antibiotics, and many other routine tasks that have to be done.
-Not making big decisions, but just doing the routine tasks that the junior doctors do all day and every day.
-If one were to institute a universal rule that no prescription, procedure or anything could ever be done on a surgical patient except by a surgical doctor, that would be highly disruptive to the running of every children's ward in the hospital, and I think that's an important point.
+But if she was told by the 14 nurses that it was all straightforward, straightforward 15 post-appendicectomy, not yet drinking enough oral fluids 16 to come off the drip, surgeons are busy, please could you just continue the fluids, there would have been an element of trust on Dr Butler's behalf that her 18 19 colleagues who had written up the original infusions had 20 got the numbers right.
+One wouldn't necessarily have 21 expected her to get out a calculator and recalculate the amount.
+That, I think, is reasonable, although ideally one could argue she should have done, I think it is 23 excusable that she didn't.